jkeam/chatgpt-cli/README.md

 # for usage help
 > /help

-# generate an image, like a cat
+# generate an image, like a cat. uses the DALL·E model
 > /image cat

 # see history of conversation so far